-The input to the problem is a pair of networks $H=(V,E_H,W_H)$ and $G=(V,E_G,W_G)$ defined on the same set of vertices.
-These networks can be weighted or un-weighted.
+The input to the problem is a pair of networks $H = (V, E_H, W_H)$ and $G = (V, E_G, W_G)$ defined on the same set of vertices.
+These networks can be weighted or unweighted.
 The goal is to find a module map that summarizes both networks.
-A module map is a graph F=(M,L) where M is a collection of disjoint node sets, called modules, $M=\{M_1,...,M_p\}$, $M_i \subseteq V$, $M_i \cap M_j = \emptyset$, and L is a set of module pairs $\{(U_1,V_1), ..., (U_p,V_p)\}$, where each U_i and V_i are in M. These pairs are called the map links.
+A module map is a graph F = (M,L), where M is a collection of disjoint node sets, called modules, $M = \{M_1, \dots, M_p\}, Mi \subseteq V, M_i \cap M_j = \emptyset$, and L is a set of module pairs $\{(U_1, V_1), \ldots, (U_p, V_p)\},\$ where each U_i and V_i are in M. These pairs are called the map links.
 In addition, each module must be linked to at least one other module.
-Roughly speaking, our goal is to find a module map such that each module corresponds to a heavy subgraph of H, and each link represents a heavy bipartite sub-graph in G between a pair of modules.
-(A formal notion of heavy subgraphs will be introduced later.)
+Roughly speaking, our goal is to find a module map such that each module corresponds to a heavy subgraph of H, and each link represents a heavy bipartite subgraph in G between a pair of modules.
+A formal notion of heavy subgraphs will be introduced later.
 Figure 1D shows a toy example of two unweighted networks and their module map.

 Previous algorithms for constructing module maps vary in the way they define the objective function and the links.
-The DICER algorithm (23) seeks one pair of linked modules at a time.
+The DICER algorithm (24) seeks one pair of linked modules at a time.
 A pair of modules is defined as linked if the sum of weights W_G between them is high enough.
-We call the approach of DICER local, as it finds one module pair at a time.
-The algorithm of Ulitsky et al. (17) aims to maximize the global score, namely, the total sum of scores within modules in H plus the sum of scores of links in G. In addition to increasing the global score, links between modules are accepted only if they pass a statistical significance test.
-We call the second approach global.
-Note that both methods identify the links and the modules simultaneously.
+We call the approach of DICER 'local', as it finds one module pair at a time.
+The algorithm of Ulitsky et al. (17) aims to maximize the 'global score', namely, the total sum of scores within modules in H plus the sum of scores of links in G. In addition to increasing the global score, links between modules are accepted only if they pass a statistical significance test.
+We call the second approach 'global'.
+Both methods identify the links and the modules simultaneously.